jaystack/functionly-doc/wiki/parameters.md

 ```

 ## param in custom classes
-There is no possibility to use [param](#param-decorator) decorator in the custom classes.
+It's not possible to use [param](#param-decorator) decorator in custom classes.

 # Configuration
-The shortest way to use the [[param|decorators#param]] decorator is `@param name`.
-But when you want a different name for your variable, you can use `@param('name') myParameterName` format.
+The easiest way to use the [[param|decorators#param]] decorator is `@param name`.
+When you want a different name for your variable, you can use the `@param('name') myParameterName` format.
-> When you `minify` the code you have to set the name of the parameter because the original parameter names usualy change.
+> When you `minify` the code, you have to set the name of the parameter because the original parameter names usually change.

-But if you use the third `@param({ name: 'name' })` format, you can pass more property to param decorator.
+If you use the third `@param({ name: 'name' })` format, you can pass more properties to the param decorator.
 ## Properties
 ### name
 > type: string

 > optional

-The name property in the configuration contains the property name of the bounded value.
+The name property in the configuration contains the property name of the bound value.
 For example, the name of the header when you want to get the header value.
-If it not set then the name of the expected parameter.
+If not set, it will be the name of the expected parameter.

-The name property can be refer to the deep property of the event.
-If the path not exists the value is `undefined`.
+The name property can refer to the deep property of the event.
+If the path does not exist, the value is `undefined`.

 Extended [DynamoTable](#dynamotable) example
 ```js